The Lord Jesus performed a lot of miracles during His work, yet He always told people not to tell others. What’s God’s will in it?

 Until one day, I came into contact with the profession of kindergarten teacher by an accidental chance.
 At that time, I held out no hope, for I neither majored in this nor had any experience on it.
 But much to my surprise, I got the job without taking the employment interview, which was just like a dream to me.
 From then on, I no longer played the violoncello but often played the piano because of the need of my job.

 Then, I was much puzzled about these variables, but at the same time I felt very marvelous.
 It seems like my fate has been arranged by someone, and so I walk until now.
 It was not until several days ago, when I read ’s words, I understood it.Almighty God says, “Can one achieve everything one desires in life?
 How many things over the few decades of your existence have you been able to accomplish as you wished?
 How many things do not happen as expected?
 How many things come as pleasant surprises?
 How many things are you still waiting to bear fruit—unconsciously awaiting the right moment, awaiting the will of Heaven?
 How many things make you feel helpless and thwarted?
 Everyone is full of hopes about their fate, and anticipates that everything in their life will go as they wish, that they will not want for food or clothing, that their fortunes will rise spectacularly.
 Nobody wants a life that is poor and downtrodden, full of hardships, beset by calamities.
 But people cannot foresee or control these things. … Although living among all things, people derive enjoyment from the many ways in which the world satisfies their material needs, though they see this material world constantly advancing, their own experience—what their hearts and their spirits feel and experience—has nothing to do with material things, and nothing material is a substitute for it.
 It is a recognition deep in one’s heart, something that cannot be seen with the naked eye.
 This recognition lies in one’s understanding of, and one’s feeling of, human life and human fate.
 And it often leads one to the apprehension that an unseen Master is arranging all things, orchestrating everything for man.
 In the midst of all this, one cannot but accept fate’s arrangements and orchestrations; at the same time, one cannot but accept the path ahead that the has laid out, the Creator’s sovereignty over one’s fate.
 This is an undisputed fact.
-No matter what insight and attitude one holds about fate, no one can change this fact.” (from Continuation of The Word Appears in the Flesh)
+No matter what insight and attitude one holds about fate, no one can change this fact.”

 are so practical.
 From these words, I understood that man’s life is under God’s sovereignty and ordination, and man cannot foresee or control it.
 It is because that only God is possessed of the unique authority.
 Looking back on the course of my growing up, I found many things were full of variables.
 As has revealed, it is not decided by any man.
 My fate is decided neither by my mother nor me, but is decided by God’s sovereignty.
 God’s words enlightened me at once.
 Meanwhile, I truly felt that God’s sovereignty and arrangement is the best for me.
 Thank Almighty God!